geethaguhan/Payconstruct/README.md

 <br/>
 #To transper amount to another coustomer use below api and use post method
 <br/>
-Use below json input on body and use post method
+Use post method and pass given json as input
 <br/>

 <a href="http://localhost:2000/transfer" rel="nofollow">http://localhost:2000/transfer</a>